buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcDoorLiningProperties.md

 ### ShapeAspectStyle
 Pointer to the shape aspect, if given.
 The shape aspect reflects the part of the door shape, which represents the door lining.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute is deprecated and shall no longer be used, i.e. the value shall be NIL ($).
+> IFC4 CHANGE  The attribute is deprecated and shall no longer be used, i.e. the value shall be NIL ($).

 ### LiningToPanelOffsetX
 Offset between the lining and the window panel measured along the x-axis of the local placement.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute added at the end of the entity definition.
+> IFC4 CHANGE  New attribute added at the end of the entity definition.

 ### LiningToPanelOffsetY
 Offset between the lining and the door panel measured along the y-axis of the local placement.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; New attribute added at the end of the entity definition.
+> IFC4 CHANGE  New attribute added at the end of the entity definition.

 ## Formal Propositions

 ### WR31
 Either both parameter, _LiningDepth_ and _LiningThickness_ are given, or only the _LiningThickness_, then the _LiningDepth_ is variable.
 It is not valid to only assert the _LiningDepth_.
-> NOTE&nbsp; A _LiningDepth_ with NIL ($) value indicates a door style with a lining equal to the wall thickness.
+> NOTE  A _LiningDepth_ with NIL ($) value indicates a door style with a lining equal to the wall thickness.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Rule corrected.
+> IFC4 CHANGE  Rule corrected.

 ### WR32
 Either both parameter, _ThresholdDepth_ and _ThresholdThickness_ are given, or only the _ThresholdThickness_, then the _ThresholdDepth_ is variable.
 It is not valid to only assert the _ThresholdDepth_.
-> NOTE&nbsp; A _ThresholdDepth_ with NIL ($) value indicates a door style with a lining equal to the wall thickness.
+> NOTE  A _ThresholdDepth_ with NIL ($) value indicates a door style with a lining equal to the wall thickness.

 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; Rule corrected.
+> IFC4 CHANGE  Rule corrected.

 ### WR33
 Either both parameter, _TransomDepth_ and _TransomThickness_ are given, or none of them.